MariuszKaminski/Milestone-Project-2/README.md

 ![CSS validation results](./assets/images/css-validation-result.PNG)

 ### JavaScript
 I have also attempted to validate the javascript code through [ValidateJavaScript](https://validatejavascript.com).
 However, this resulted in a long list of errors that do not appear to prevent the code from functioning properly.
-Similar errors appear to exist in the original "Love Maths" javacript code and, in my belief, they might be the result of Code Institute being more up to date with the new developments in JavaScript or trying to simplify the process of learning.
+Similar types of errors appear to exist in the original "Love Maths" javacript code and, in my belief, they might be the result of Code Institute being more up to date with the new developments in JavaScript or trying to simplify the process of learning.

 ## Deployment
 After final commit to Git via Gipod, the website has been deployed online at Git Pages through a standard GitHub procedure.
-Below are the steps taken:\
+Below are the steps taken:
 <br>
 Enter the Github repository “Project Milestone 2” -> Settings -> Pages ->Source-> (branch) Master-> (folder) /root-> Save
 <br>
-The web application is now publicly accessible at this URL address: https://mariuszkaminski.github.io/Milestone-Project-2/
+Upon completion of the above steps, the web application has become publicly accessible at the following URL address: https://mariuszkaminski.github.io/Milestone-Project-2/

 ## Evaluation

-As stated before, the starting point for this project was Code Institute Love Maths walkthrough, however my own idea of changing the subject of the game from mathematics to geography, simeple as it may have sounded, in the end, proved to be very challenging.
-Firstly, the code had to be extensively modified to deal with arrays, objects and arrays of objects instead of numbers.
+As stated before, the starting point for this project was provided by Code Institute's "Love Maths" walkthrough tutorial, however my own idea of changing the subject of the game from mathematics to geography, simeple as it may have sounded, in the end proved to be very challenging.
+Firstly, the code had to be extensively modified to deal with arrays, objects and object arrays instead of numbers and arithmetic calculations.
 Secondly, using radio buttons for selecting text based answers presented its own set of challenges.
-Also, ensuring that one of the answers is correct and avoiding repetitions required coming up with new functions not included in the original walkthrough.
-On the more critical note, I realise that more could have been done to improve the visual appeal of the app and the code might be streamlined by the use of arrow functions and ternary operators.
-On the whole, while the work on the project has been frustrating at times, it has also been a good exercise in problem solving.
+Also, ensuring that one of the answers is always correct and avoiding repetitions required coming up with a number of new complex functions not included in the original walkthrough.
+On a more critical note, I realise that more could have been done to improve the visual appeal of the app and the code might be streamlined by the use of arrow functions and ternary operators.
+That's something that can be improved upon in future iterations of the app.
+Summing up, the work on the project has been frustrating at times but it has also been a good exercise in problem solving and seeing the whole thing finally working gives a lot of satisfaction.

 ## Credits